hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

             "timeout": 300
         }

-If you are connecting to {{site.data.conrefs.hlf_full}} v1.0 and are not using TLS or if you don't need the trustedRoots and verify options of the Certificate Authority definition you can use the following simplified connection profile:

   A more complete example of a connection profile with all possible properties defined is shown here (property values are examples and not necessarily valid values)

          {
             "name": "my-fabric",